Final hours for big price cuts on nearly every Amazon device

 Amazon recently announced a slightly updated version of its flagship Kindle Oasis e-reader that's due to ship on July 24.
 The new model has a color temperature adjustable light.
 But if you can live without that, you can save up to $80 during Prime Day on the Kindle Oasis 2017.
 Additionally, you get a $5 eBook credit and three months free Kindle Unlimited, starting at just $175.

-Discuss: Amazon Prime Day 2019: These slashed prices on Fire TV, Kindles, Echo and more are about to end
+Discuss: Amazon Prime Day 2019: Last chance for bargains on Fire TV, Kindles, and Amazon Echo

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.